Policy Renewal Guide

 Commercial Property Protection

-While you are renewing, make sure that the renewal form lists property-related changes like:
+When you are renewing check that the renewal form notes any property-related changes such as:

 Added design tools and machinery